lopspec/lopspec/docs/cookbook/construction.rst

             }
         }

-You can tell **phpspec** this is how you want to construct the object as follows:
+You can tell **lopspec** this is how you want to construct the object as follows:

 .. code-block:: php